rsanchezm98/vector-3d/README.md

 To check the vector_utils.hpp functions between Vector3D vectors, there is implemented a test.cpp which uses google test to check its validity.

 ## Previous requirements
 You need to have correctly installed gtest [Google Test GitHub](https://github.com/google/googletest) in order to use it.
-You must build the test program as done in the makefile provided.

 ## Build the programs
 ```